A winch is one of the most power-hungry accessories you can get for your ATV, so it’s crucial that the wiring is correct.

 Ensure you’re not drilling into fuel lines, the fuel tank, brake lines, electrical wires, etc.

 DO NOT mount the contactor yet.
-It is easier to attach the wires to the contactor before mounting it permanently to the ATV.
+Attaching the wires to the contactor before mounting it permanently to the ATV is easier.

 3. Mount the Handlebar Rocker Switch and Route Wires